rengzhengcodes-highschool-code/APCSFinalProject/README.md

 2021-05-24|JM - Started work on Physics for drifting accurately as well as properly implementing and debugging the old physics-based movement code.

 2021-05-25|RZ - Implemented track image importing.
 Found some bugs in the movement code like the car disappearing when both vectors had magnitudes of 0.\
-2021-05-25|JM - Finished the drifting method, did some general debugging, and implemented the drifing into the general driving code.
+2021-05-25|JM - Finished the drifting method, did some general debugging, and implemented the driffing into the general driving code.

 2021-05-26|RZ - Merged code between Jordan and I. Began the beginnings of the edge detection algorithm of the track by using kernel processing to find the track edge.\
 2021-05-26|JM - Helped resolve merge.
 Also started research into F1 car properties to prepare for 4 wheel and rigid body physics as well as angular momentum.

 2021-05-28|RZ - Isolated issue of car drift to the PImage rotation algorithm.
 Currently isolating portion of PImage rotation algorithm that is affecting xCor and yCor of Car despite it being private.\
-2021-05-28|JM - Figured out that rotation was causing a problem with the car displaying, started writing a new rotation algorythm.
+2021-05-28|JM - Figured out that rotation was causing a problem with the car displaying, started writing a new rotation algorithm.

 2021-05-29|RZ - Scrapped PImage rotation algorithm due to unidentifiable complications.
 Took Mr. K's suggestion of using rotate(), translate(), and push and popMatrix() to do rotations instead.
 Implemented and code merged.

 2021-05-29|RZ - Changed constructors to use constructors with more parameter options to streamline potential changes.
 Have a working AI with cheats, working on removing cheats and still having the AI follow the track.\
-2021-05-29|JM - Worked out rotation for a rectangle that alligned with the actual car movements, started work on four wheel physics and the necessary rigid body physics.
+2021-05-29|JM - Worked out rotation for a rectangle that aligned with the actual car movements, started work on four wheel physics and the necessary rigid body physics.

 2021-05-31|RZ - Changed algorithmic edge detection to a manual one because it was easier for the pathfinding to handle compared to the spotty edge detection (manual is using the paintbucket tool in photoshop to make the track and not track parts distinct solid colored blocks).
 Reworked AI to handle tight corners better so that it can now complete indefinite amounts of laps without error.
 Added multiple simultaneous drivers.\
 2021-05-31|JM - Made a watermark-free version of manaco (a bit out of line, will be fixed later).